Pope John Paul II: Pastoral journeys

 On 15 January 1995, during the X World Youth Day, he offered Mass to an estimated crowd of between five and seven million in Luneta Park, Manila, Philippines, which was considered to be the largest single gathering in Christian history.
 In March 2000, while visiting Jerusalem, John Paul became the first pope in history to visit and pray at the Western Wall.
 In September 2001, amid post-11 September concerns, he travelled to Kazakhstan, with an audience largely consisting of Muslims, and to Armenia, to participate in the celebration of 1,700 years of Armenian Christianity.

 In June 1979, John Paul II travelled to Poland, where ecstatic crowds constantly surrounded him.
-This first papal trip to Poland uplifted the nation's spirit and sparked the formation of the Solidarity movement in 1980, which later brought freedom and human rights to his troubled homeland.
-Leaders of the Polish United Workers' Party intended to use the pope's visit to show the people that although the pope was Polish, it did not alter their capacity to govern, oppress, and distribute the goods of society.
-They also hoped that if the pope abided by the rules they set, the Polish people would see his example and follow them as well.
-If the pope's visit inspired a riot, the Communist leaders of Poland were prepared to crush the uprising and blame the suffering on the pope.
+This first papal trip to Poland and the enthusiastic response to it contributed to the formation of the Solidarity movement in 1980, which later played a major role in the end of socialism in Poland.
+Leaders of the Polish United Workers' Party intended to use the Pope's visit to show the people that although the Pope was Polish, it did not alter their capacity to govern, oppress, and distribute the goods of society.
+They also hoped that if the Pope abided by the rules they set, the Polish people would see his example and follow them as well.
+If the Pope's visit inspired a riot, the Communist leaders of Poland were prepared to crush the uprising and blame the suffering on the Pope.

 "When Pope John Paul II kissed the ground at the Warsaw airport he began the process by which Communism in Poland — and ultimately elsewhere in Europe — would come to an end."

 On later trips to Poland, he gave tacit support to the Solidarity organisation.
 These visits reinforced this message and contributed to the collapse of East European Communism that took place between 1989 and 1990 with the reintroduction of democracy in Poland, and which then spread through Eastern Europe (1990–1991) and South-Eastern Europe (1990–1992).